Inferring diffusivity from killed diffusion: Proof of Theorem (Stability Estimate)

-\paragraph{Acknowledgements} The authors would like to thank Aleksandra Jartseva, David Klenerman and Ernest Laue for various stimulating discussions and for drawing our attention to the problem of inferring diffusivity in the presence of binding events arising in biochemistry.
-RN and FS were supported by ERC Advanced Grant (Horizon Europe UKRI G116786) and RN was further supported by EPSRC grant EP/V026259.
+\begin{acks}[Acknowledgments] The authors would like to thank Aleksandra Jartseva, David Klenerman and Ernest Laue for stimulating discussions and for drawing our attention to the problem of inferring diffusivity in biochemistry.
+The authors would also like to thank three anonymous referees, the associate editor, as well as Paula Horvat, for their constructive comments. \end{acks} \begin{funding} RN and FS were supported by ERC Advanced Grant (Horizon Europe UKRI G116786) and RN was further supported by EPSRC Grant EP/V026259. \end{funding}